Merimetso-Code/EmbeddedAutomotiveSecurity/Exercise10.md

 * [Application Source Code for SPC560P Development Board]()

-Using source analysis you would identify a set of possible vulnerabilities and then using the GNU Debugger within the S32 Design Studio and Radare2/Cutter you should validate the vulnerabilities and develop appropriate exploit code.
+Using source analysis you would identify a set of possible vulnerabilities and then using the Universal Debugger Engine (UDE), SPC5 Studio and Radare2/Cutter you should validate the vulnerabilities and develop appropriate exploit code.

 # Tips and Hints
 Information and help on programming in C can be found on the following links: